sendwithus/sendwithus_csharp/README.md

 This setting can be changed under the "build:" settings in the appveyor.yml file.
 It is also possible to manually build and deploy the solution from www.appveyor.com.

+Settings for the NuGet deployment can be edited in the sendwithus_csharp/Sendwithus/SendwithusClient.nuspec file.
 ## CLS Compliance - Using this Client in Other .NET Languages
 The project is CLS compliant, so the package can be used in any .NET language that supports CLS compliant packages.
 For example, this includes VB.NET and might also include F# and Visual C++.
 The lattter two haven't been tested, but support for VB.NET has been.